aisingapore/TagUI/README.md

 7_testing|shows how to use check step and CasperJS test assertions

 # Pipeline
-To feedback bugs or suggestions, kindly email support@tebel.org
+To feedback bugs or suggestions, kindly raise an issue or email support@tebel.org

 Feature|Purpose
 :-----:|:------